When-To-Do-CT-Screening-For-Lung-Cancer-1200x655.jpg

 24/Feb/2025

 Early detection of lung cancer improves survival rates greatly, and it is one mode of death from cancer in the world; some phrase it as one of the deadliest forms of cancer.
 So, by 2025, technological advances in screening and new guidelines will make lung cancer detection more accurate and more accessible.
 It is very important to orientate towards the screening of lung cancer in the initial stages, as it often happens before the symptoms appear.
-Learn more about the latest lung cancer screening guidelines and the best answers to questions on new eligibility criteria, ways recommended screening methods, and how research has made a difference.
+Learn more about the latest CT lung cancer screening guidelines and the best answers to questions on new eligibility criteria, ways recommended screening methods, and how research has made a difference.
 How do I diagnose lung cancer?
 Or Should I have a low-dose CT scan to get an early detection of lung cancer?
 This guide will explain this in detail.

 Who Should Get Screened for Lung Cancer?